sunday4me/sunday4me/README.md

 - 😊 Pronouns: He/him

-- 💡 I'm a self-taught software developer and Graduated From AltSchool Africa and Alx Africa Coding School.
+- 💡 I'm a self-taught software developer and graduated from AltSchool Africa and Alx Africa Coding School.

-- 🌱 I’m currently working on my ideas,exploring distributed systems and how to visualize Data.
+- 🌱 I’m currently working on my ideas, exploring distributed systems and how to visualize Data.
+-
+- 🌱 NumPy and pandas are my go-to tools for data manipulation and analysis, while SciPy complements my skills in scientific computing.
+Matplotlib helps me create insightful data visualizations, and Scikit-learn empowers me to build robust machine-learning models.

 - 🔭 I’m currently learning **Software Engineering, System infrastructure and Design, Data Structures and Algorithms.**